Changissnz/selfinterest/README.md

 takes place to deter accurate identification of elements from the external used to replace or duplicate compatible elements of the actual for the product (the effect) that is not the actual, perhaps an alternative narrative or an illegible cacophony.
-If one were to attempt to know the underlying factuality behind a deception that uses replacement and duplication, and focused solely on the representation of that deception, the representation being a body of sorts delineated from the external, it would really be a guessing game of knowing truth from falsity with regards to the elements of that representation.
+If one were to attempt to know the underlying factuality behind a deception produced from replacement and duplication, and focused solely on the representation of that deception, the representation being a body of sorts delineated from the external, it would really be a guessing game of knowing truth from falsity with regards to the elements of that representation.
 The representation is considered as a self-contained entity.
 As a self-contained entity observed for analysis